CGWang/migrate_git_repo_to_svn/README.md

-# migrate_git_repo_to_svn
+# migrate git repository to svn repository

 # Background:
 I am working on a project using gitlab.
 For some reason, I had to migrate the whole repo to svn, without losing any git log.

 After googling a long time, I decided to write a script to do the job.
-And also, I had already used it, and it works Great.
+And also, I had already used it, and it worked Great.

 **This script will do no harm to the git repo, all it needs is clone your git repo to local folder, and provide an empty svn folder.
 That's all.**

+---

 # Env Requirements:
 1. Mac.
 (I tested on macos Catalina, but it should work on windows powershell or linux shell).